Structure and regularity for subsets of groups with finite VC-dimension: Structure and regularity: the general case

-and so $\mu((X\smd D)\backslash Z)=0$. \end{proof}
+and so $\mu((A\smd D_m)\backslash Z)=0$. \end{proof}

-In analogy to how we obtained Theorem \ref{thm:regexp} from Theorem \ref{thm:UPprof}, we now use Theorem \ref{thm:UPgen} to prove the main structure and regularity theorem for NIP sets in arbitrary finite groups.
-Roughly speaking, the result states that if $A$ is a $k$-NIP set in a finite group $G$, then there is a normal subgroup $H\leq G$, and Bohr neighborhood $B$ in $H$, such that almost all translates of $B$ are almost contained in $A$ or almost disjoint from $A$.
+The next goal is our main result for NIP sets in arbitrary finite groups (see Theorem \ref{thm:mainNIP}).
+Roughly speaking, we will show that if $A$ is a $k$-NIP set in a finite group $G$, then there is a normal subgroup $H\leq G$, and Bohr neighborhood $B$ in $H$, such that almost all translates of $B$ are almost contained in $A$ or almost disjoint from $A$ (up to some error $\epsilon>0$).
 Moreover, $A$ is approximately a union of translates of $B$, and the index of $H$ and complexity of $B$ are bounded in terms of $k$ and $\epsilon$.
-We first prove a lemma, which gives a rather flexible version of the regularity aspect, and also contains the ultraproducts argument necessary to prove Theorem \ref{thm:mainNIP}.